adomhamza/adomhamza/README.md

 ### My name is Hamza and here are a few things about me.

-📚  I'm a software engineer with cloud computing skills.
+📚  I'm a mobile and software engineer with cloud computing skills.

-🔥  I'm passionate about Web dev, Game dev, RPA and UI/UX designs.
+🔥  I'm passionate about Mobile dev, Game dev, RPA and UI/UX designs.

-🔭  I’m currently working on a Blazor app with C#.
+🔭  I’m currently working on a Mobile app with Flutter.

 🌱  I’m learning currently Flutter and Dart.